QuadQuasimodo/djd_sheoul_prototype/README.md

 ## Problems

 * The light goes trough objects(?) it illuminates the ground outside the box if a light is put near the wall.

+_also EldirishInquisition is me, rafael.
+I messed up the logins on my end_